Certificate of Continuing Regulatory EducationTM

 - Certification will be recognized as an indicator of professional development by both current and prospective employers in the regulatory policy community.

-- Certification will be rigorous and meaningful, and credits may be earned exclusively for programs sponsored or recognized by IPU-MSU for meeting standards for curricula and content.
+- Certification will be rigorous and meaningful, and credits may be earned only for programs sponsored or recognized by IPU-MSU for meeting standards for curricula and content.

-- Standards will be established by an IPU-MSU CCRE Advisory Committee and ongoing input will also be provided by NARUC, commission executive managers, and senior professional staff.
+- Standards will be established by an IPU-MSU CCRE Advisory Committee and ongoing input from program faculty and senior regulatory professionals.

 - Certification will be provided by the Institute of Public Utilities at Michigan State University, which has long been recognized as an international leader in providing exceptional continuing education opportunities to the regulatory policy community.

-- Educational programs sponsored by or endorsed by NARUC will be emphasized and automatically eligible for credit.
-Coursework relevant to the regulatory professions offered by accredited universities and professional organizations will also be eligible, subject to review by the CCRE Advisory Committee
+- Program participation and coursework relevant to the regulatory professions offered by accredited universities and professional organizations will be eligible, subject to review by the CCRE Advisory Committee.

 - Credits for program participation will be earned at the rate of approximately one per hour of instruction.

-- Qualifying IPU programs include the Annual Regulatory Studies Program, the Advanced Regulatory Studies Program, the Annual Regulatory Policy Conference, the NARUC Utility Rate School, special schools and workshops (such as IPU’s Grid School), and online modules.
+- Qualifying IPU programs include the Annual Regulatory Studies Program, the Advanced Regulatory Studies Program, the NARUC Utility Rate School, special schools and workshops (such as IPU’s Grid School), and online modules.

-- IPU will provide credits toward the CCRE for participation in programs sponsored by other university centers or NARUC-affiliated professional organizations.
+- IPU will provide credits toward the CCRE for participation in programs sponsored by other university centers or regulatory professional organizations.

 - The certification process will be self-directed and self-paced but participants are generally expected to achieve first-tier certification (CCRE I) within a five-year timeframe beginning in calendar year 2014.
 Petitions for exceptions will be considered.

-- Applicants seeking certification may receive credit for attendance at IPU and NARUC-endorsed programs beginning in 2008 (the five-year timeframe does not apply).
-Petitions for exceptions will be considered.
+- Applicants seeking certification may receive credit for attendance at IPU and other programs subject to review and approval by IPU.

 - Credits may be earned for completing pertinent post-graduate coursework and participating in other qualified educational activities, including teaching and research, upon applicable proof of accomplishment and IPU approval.